 The hyenas took the last scraps of the meat and disappeared into the bushes.
-The dogs started trotting down the road, and found a resting place in the shade of a thorn tree in the middle of the road.
+The dogs started trotting down the road and found a resting place in the shade of a thorn tree in the middle of the road.
 One dog discovered some animal faeces in the road and proceeded to roll in it.
 I watched the dogs for quite some time until other cars started arriving.
-I already had a lot of excitement, and left the dogs for the other visitors to enjoy freely.
+I already had a lot of excitement and left the dogs for the other visitors to enjoy freely.

 100 meters down the road I saw a big male lion on his way to the scene.
 He was in a very bad condition and clearly not in any state to hunt.
-I realised that he was scavenging to stay alive.
+I realized that he was scavenging to stay alive.
 He must have heard the commotion and possibly wanted to use the opportunity to get some leftovers.
-He was very thin, and had wounds on both sides of his flanks.
+He was very thin and had wounds on both sides of his flanks.
 I felt very sorry for him as I could see that he did not have much time left to live.
 While he looked for the scraps the hyenas returned and watched him from a distance.
 I took a few photos of him and left.

 “To see wild dogs in the Kruger is very rare, but to see them devouring a kill 5 meters in front of you is basically unheard of.
 The fact that it was so close that I could hear every bite as if I were standing right next to them made it even more special.”

 “The interaction between the wild dogs and hyenas as well as the screaming sounds is something that you just see and hear in movies.
-I consider this a once in a lifetime event, being able to be there and experience it all”.
+I consider this a once-in-a-lifetime event, being able to be there and experience it all”.